villhei/elixirtut/elixir_web/app/chapters/processes.md

 "Received a response {:hey_there, #PID<0.112.0>}"
 ```

 Holy Uncanny Process!
 Yes, it really is this easy.
 We first assign the variable `parent` to point to the `iex` shell session.
-Then we spawn an anonymous function, which uses `send/2` to send the parent a message with the payload of the atom `:hey_there` and a reference to the sender, which is the anonymous function.
+Then we spawn an anonymous function, which uses `send/2` to send the parent a message with the payload consisting of the atom `:hey_there` and a reference to the sender, which is points to newly created anonymous function.

 The `parent` process defines the expression received that just assigns the response to the variable `res` and interpolates the response within a string using the `inspect/2` function from the Kernel module.
 The result is a string informing us of a received response.